My belly looks like a road map. What is going on?

 The weight gains that women experience during pregnancy, and increased fat that develops in the tissue under the skin, weakens the skin and causes it to crack as it is stretched.
 Some women also have a genetic predisposition to stretch marks.
 If your mother has stretch marks, you are most likely at a higher risk to have them as well.

 Currently, there are no effective treatments for stretch marks.
-However, prevention is always possible through a careful diet.
+However, prevention of stretch marks is always possible through a careful diet.
 We have designed a diet program that is healthy for the baby and the mother and also helps reduce the chances of stretch marks from developing.
 We also recommend exercise programs to keep moms healthy and keep their skin healthy.

 The best treatment is prevention, and it is certainly true for stretch marks.